RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 {{% warning %}}
 If you prevent slave shard migration, the slave shards are kept on the node during maintenance.
-If the maintenance node fails, the master shards will not have slave shards for data redundancy.
+If the maintenance node fails, the master shards will not have slave shards for data redundancy and high availability.
 {{% /warning %}}

 To turn maintenance mode on and prevent slave shard migration, on one of the nodes in the cluster run: